top of page

 So, how do get started?
 Well, don't rush into things.
 This might take some time as you will have to exchange your negative believes about riding at night with some positive experience.
 You will gain nothing by setting out totally unprepared and getting overwhelmed by fear.
 This will only add to your believe that night rides are something unpleasant.
 We want to do the opposite, add positive associations and little by little, overcome your fear.

-At first you need to analyse what gives you the chills.
+Analyse what gives you the chills.

 What exactly are you scared of?
 Wild animals?
 Serial killers?
 Fantastic creatures or an alien attack?
 Don't laugh, fears are most of the time irrational.